SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/imperva-incapsula.md

 ## Collecting Logs for the Imperva - Incapsula Web Application Firewall App

-This page provides instructions on configuring log collection for the Imperva - Incapsula Web Application Firewall App, as well as query samples.
+This section provides instructions on configuring log collection for the Imperva - Incapsula Web Application Firewall App, as well as query samples.

 ### Set up log integration in Imperva Incapsula